defstream/kickable-rs/README.md

 ### Install

-Download the binary from the releases page and place it in your path, or if you have cargo installed.
+Use the kickable library in your project by adding it to your Cargo.toml file.

 ```shell
 $ cargo add kickable
 ```